 A check is presented to the sociology major graduating with the highest grade point average.
 The recipient's name is also engraved on a departmental plaque.

 The Excellence in Political Science Award in Honor of Professor Rodney Grunes

 Awarded to an outstanding graduating senior with the most impressive academic achievements in political science.

-Psychology Award
+Outstanding Graduate in Psychology Award